syhstudy/Bash2Com/README_add.md

 Regularization in data augmentation
 ==========================================
-The actual updated loss function of NP-GD can be expressed as follows (Aleksander Madry et al.[<sup>1</sup>](#refer-id) proposed that PGD confrontation training does not use normal samples, but TRADES and others pointed out that using normal samples can increase the accuracy of the model.
-Here adopts the loss function of adding normal samples):
+The actual updated loss function of NP-GD can be expressed as follows (Aleksander Madry et al.[<sup>1</sup>](#refer-id) proposed that PGD method does not use normal examples, but TRADES et al.[<sup>2</sup>](#refer-id) pointed out that using normal examples can increase the accuracy of the model.
+Here adopts the loss function of adding normal examples):
 $$\\tilde{L} (x,y):=\\frac{1}{2} (L(x,y)+L(x+\\delta ,y))$$
+where $L(x,y)$ represents the loss function of the training process. $\delta$ represents the perturbation superimposed on the input. $y$ is the label of the example.

 References